AKCIT-FN/checkthat2025_normalization/README.md

 ## Citation

-If you use our work, please cite our paper:
+If you use our work, please cite our paper https://ceur-ws.org/Vol-4038/paper_79.pdf:

 ```bibtex
 @misc{almada2025claimnorm,